harrison-caudill/pylink/README.md

 This software package is meant to replace the manual-intensive spreadsheet method.
-This package is intended to permit the following major changes in our methodology:
+This package is intended to permit the following major changes in common methodology:

  * Use of configuration files on a per (satellite, ground-station, radio) basis.